ipop-project/Release-Management/Deployment/linux/README.md

 See the [configuration page](https://github.com/ipop-project/ipop-project.github.io/wiki/Controller-Configuration) for more information about the configuration options available for IPOP-VPN.

 ## Manual Installation
-If you need to perform a manual installation of IPOP-VPN, detailed instructions are available on the [[Manual Installation page| Manual Install on Linux]]
+If you need to perform a manual installation of IPOP-VPN, detailed instructions are available on the [Manual Installation Page | Manual Install on Linux](https://github.com/ipop-project/ipop-project.github.io/wiki/Manual-Install-on-Linux)